bbc/vc2_conformance/docs/source/user_guide/introduction.rst

 test.
 We also describe the procedures for verifying that the codecs behaved as expected.

-Finally, in :ref:`guide-debugging` we provide some advice on how to approach the problem of debugging failing tests.
+In :ref:`guide-debugging` we provide some advice on how to approach the problem of debugging failing tests.

+Finally, in :ref:`guide-limitations` some of the limitations of the conformance test cases and procedures are enumerated.

 So, lets move on to :ref:`guide-installation`...